radiukpavlo/python-programming/08_Lesson_Dictionaries/lesson-08_dictionaries.md

 ### Exercises: Level 1

-1. Create  an empty dictionary called dog
+1. Create  an empty dictionary called _dog_.
-2. Add name, color, breed, legs, age to the dog dictionary
+2. Add name, color, breed, legs, age to the _dog_ dictionary
-3. Create a student dictionary and add first_name, last_name, gender, age, marital status, skills, country, city and address as keys for the dictionary
+3. Create a student dictionary and add first_name, last_name, gender, age, marital status, skills, country, city and address as keys to the dictionary.
-4. Get the length of the student dictionary
+4. Get the length of the _student_ dictionary.
-5. Get the value of skills and check the data type, it should be a list
+5. Get the value of skills and check the data type (check whether it is a list).

 ### Exercises: Level 2

-6. Modify the skills values by adding one or two skills
+6. Modify the skills values by adding one or two skills.
-7. Get the dictionary keys as a list
+7. Get the dictionary _keys_ as a list.
-8. Get the dictionary values as a list
+8. Get the dictionary _values_ as a list.
-9. Change the dictionary to a list of tuples using _items()_ method
+9. Change the dictionary to a list of tuples using _items()_ method.
-10. Delete one of the items in the dictionary
+10. Delete one of the items in the dictionary.

 🎉 CONGRATULATIONS ! 🎉